 Running around outside is good for more than just tiring out energetic kids.
 It’s important for children’s brains.
 Vigorous exercise helps kids build their brains’ super highways.
 Research has shown that exercise helps improve a child’s memory, concentration, and overall ability to learn.
 Any activity will do, from an organized sport to playing tag.
 Check out this list of age-appropriate PE challenges for ideas.

 Your child probably made a lot of progress this year with their fine motor skills — things like cutting with scissors and holding a pencil.
 Keep those skills sharp over the summer with fun activities.
 Have your child use scissors to snip bits of colorful scrap paper to make confetti for a party.
 (They can work on it all summer until there’s a big bag!)
 Or have your child trace letters in wet sand.
 They can also mix cookie dough by hand or make a necklace by threading uncooked pasta tubes on string.

 Sending a real letter is fun, and it’s great writing practice.
 Have your child write or dictate a letter to a relative or friend.
 Work together to address the envelope, place the stamp, and mail it.
 Make sure to ask the recipient to “please write back,” because receiving mail is fun, too!

 Play the new word game

 “Do you want to know what ____ means?”
 Teach your child a new word each day.
-Building your child’s vocabulary will help him grow his reading and writing skills, too.
+Building your child’s vocabulary will help them grow their reading and writing skills, too.
 Look for fun, new, descriptive words everywhere — on TV, in books, in articles, in advertisements, on labels in the store.
 If you need a guide, here are our lists of academic vocabulary words for first graders.